bitovi/hatchify/README.md

 ```

 Now we can go ahead and create an instance of a HatchifyJS react app and
-then render the List component for our todos.
+then render the Collection component for our todos.

 **✏️ Overwrite the contents of** `frontend/App.tsx` **with the
 following:**